Need an EPC in Harpenden?

 More Info

-From April 2020, all current rented properties should have a valid Energy Performance Certificate.
-Prior to that date an Certificate was only required on new rentals.
-Penalties may be issued by the local authority for infringement of this.
+From April 2020, all current rented properties must have a valid EPC.
+Prior to that date an Certificate was only necessary on new rentals.
+Penalties and fees may be issued by the local authority for infringement of this.

 What Is The Minimum Rating For A Rental Property